 You know, there are times when you are in a meeting, you are having a healthy debate, but then suddenly the situation turns and the tone, the words, and the temperature in the room changes.
 How do you handle that?
 What if you are part of the discussion?
 What if you are simply watching?
 What if you are the leader in the room?
 What if you aren’t but your supervisor is there?
 How do you handle all of those pieces of a situation?

-The overarching point here is that we cannot allow healthy debates to escalate into a disrespectful argument.
+The overarching point here is that we cannot allow healthy debates to escalate into disrespectful arguments.
 The workplace is definitely not the place to let that happen as it will damage trust and the ability for individuals to work together in the future if we aren’t careful.

 If you are observing the conversation, then you have two pathways to handle this, and it depends on if you are the supervisor in the room or if you are a peer.